Sarvind1/tat-calculator/commits_guide.md

 2. Check existing code patterns and naming conventions
 3. Ensure changes align with modular structure principles
 4. Consider impact on file organization and outputs
+5. **Consider delay integration implications for new features**

 ### Change Process
 1. Make targeted, specific changes
 2. Test changes on sample data
 3. Update relevant documentation
 4. Ensure organized folder structure is maintained
+5. **Verify delay information is properly integrated where applicable**
-5. Commit with descriptive message following the format above
+6. Commit with descriptive message following the format above
-6. Update this commits_guide.md with change details
+7. Update this commits_guide.md with change details

 ### Configuration Changes
 - Most business logic changes should be in `stages_config.json`